MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-activexcontrols.md

 - If you enable this setting, the administrator can create a list of approved ActiveX Install sites specified by host URL.

-- If you disable or do not configure this policy setting, ActiveX controls prompt the user for administrative credentials before installation.
+- If you disable or don't configure this policy setting, ActiveX controls prompt the user for administrative credentials before installation.

 > [!NOTE]
-> Wild card characters cannot be used when specifying the host URLs.
+> Wild card characters can't be used when specifying the host URLs.
 <!-- ApprovedInstallationSites-Description-End -->

 <!-- ApprovedInstallationSites-Editable-Begin -->